ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 listener plugins](../../Developer%20Guide/Result%20Listener/#custom-result-listeners) to suit their needs, such as integrating with a different database technology, or uploading test results to a website.

-Note that result listeners are tied to an OpenTAP installation, and not a test plan.
+Result listeners are tied to an OpenTAP installation, and not a test plan.
 Result listener settings are stored in `%TAP_PATH%/Settings/Results.xml`.
 Like test plans, we do not recommend editing these by hand.
 However, they can be generated and edited using our test plan editors.
-Therefore, creation and further usage of result listeners will be covered in more detail in the [editor section](../Editors).
+Creation and further usage of result listeners will be covered in more detail in the [editor section](../Editors).

 ## Session Logs